AbhradeepMukherjee/medwander/README.md

 - Structured backend with folders and set up basic Express server functionalities.
 - Configured environment variables with .env and .sample.env files.

-### 2. Refactor database schema for phone numbers and integrate backend operations
+### 2. Refactor database schema for phone numbers and integrate backend operations:

 - Implemented POST route to create records in the SQL database.
 - Added GET route to retrieve entries from the SQL database.
 - Updated Prisma schema, changing the type of "phoneNumber" attribute from Integer to String for better compatibility and functionality.

-### 3. Initialized React frontend with Vite, integrated Material UI, validation, Axios, and localStorage
+### 3. Initialized React frontend with Vite, integrated Material UI, validation, Axios, and localStorage:

 - Set up a frontend React application using Vite for fast development.
 - Used Material UI for building styled components and UI elements.